Swasth-Apps/healthcoach-help/src/pages/coach/topics/what-is-a-cohort.md

 templateKey: coach-topic-page
 title: 'What is a Cohort? '
 date: 2020-10-08T15:39:59.338Z
+recentTopics:
+  - slug: topics-coach/how-to-add-a-cohort-to-a-program
+    title: How to add a Cohort to a Program?
+  - slug: topics-coach/add-sessions-to-a-cohort
+    title: Add sessions to a cohort
+  - slug: topics-coach/add-tasks-to-a-cohort
+    title: Add tasks to a cohort
+  - slug: topics-coach/invite-users-to-join-a-cohort
+    title: Invite Users to join a cohort
 ---
 Cohorts are different sets of batches running at different times.
 The coaches add these cohorts for delivering the program as per their convenience.